growse/growse.com-blog/blog/2023/_posts/2023-07-10-git-lfs-and-how-it-caught-me-out.md

 tags: [ "programming", "git" ]
 ---

-I was today years old when I got bitten by the minor assumptions on how git-lfs works.
+I was today years old when I got bitten by some minor assumptions on how git-lfs works.

 # Git-what?